sliced-bread/Slicedbread.CompareTo/README.md

     .UsingPropertyAsKey(c => c.Id);
 ```

-In this case, whenever a collection of `CollectionItem`s is compared, they will be considered to represent the same thing if both of their `Id` properties match.
+In this case, whenever a collection of `CollectionItems` is compared, they will be considered to represent the same item if both of their `Id` properties match.

 Items that have the same 'Key' property will have their properties compared.
 If _any_ are different, the entire item is considered to have changed.